-LTS Programs will return
+LTS Programs Are Back!

 Ice Barn is pleased to offer new Learn to Skate programs for skaters of all ages.
 Learn to Skate is the perfect way to learn or brush up on basic skills (like correct falling and stopping), so the skater can safely and confidently enjoy the benefits of ice skating.